 Hurghada Excursions to Aswan

-Experience a 3-day tour of Luxor, Aswan, and Abu Simbel, departing from Hurghada by private vehicle with an expert guide.
-The itinerary includes visits to prominent sites such as Dendera temple, The Valley of the Kings, Karnak temple, Queen Hatshepsut temple, The Colossi of Memnon, and The temple of Philae.
+Experience a three-day tour of Luxor, Aswan, and Abu Simbel, departing from Hurghada by private vehicle with an expert guide.
+The itinerary includes visits to prominent sites such as Dendera temple, The Valley of the Kings, Karnak temple, Queen Hatshepsut temple, The Colossi of Memnon, and the Temple of Philae.

 Day 1 in Luxor

-On Day 1, you will be picked up by a private air-conditioned vehicle from the hotel in Hurghada at 4:00 am and head to Dendera temple.
+On Day 1, our guide will pick you up by a private air-conditioned vehicle from the hotel in Hurghada at 4:00 am and head to Dendera temple.
 The Temple of Hathor, built during the Late Ptolemaic and Roman periods, is a prominent feature of the temple complex.
 It boasts impressive carvings of Cleopatra VII and her son, Ptolemy XV.
-Hathor, the goddess of healing, was also revered here, with a sanatorium for pilgrims to be cured by the goddess.
+Hathor, the goddess of healing, was also revered here, with a sanatorium for pilgrims to receive the goddess’s cure.
 Afterwards, you will visit Karnak temple and have lunch at a local restaurant on the west bank.
 Then, explore The Valley of the Kings, the final resting place of Egypt’s rulers, including the great Pharaoh Ramses II and boy Pharaoh Tutankhamen.
 The Colossi of Memnon, two massive stone statues of King Amenhotep III, are also part of the itinerary.
 The day ends with an overnight stay at a hotel in Luxor.

 Day 2 in Aswan

 On Day 2, after breakfast, you will drive to Aswan and visit the Temple of Philae, built to honour the goddess Isis.
-It was the last temple constructed in the classical Egyptian style and one of the last outposts where the goddess was worshipped.
+It was the last temple constructed in the classical Egyptian style and one of the last outposts where ancient Egyptians worshipped the goddess.
 Later, you will take a tour by Felucca around Elephantine and see the High Dam and the Unfinished Obelisk.
-The Aswan High Dam, a rock-fill dam fed by the River Nile, was completed in 1968 and inaugurated in 1971.
+The Aswan High Dam, a rock-filled dam fed by the River Nile, was completed in 1968 and inaugurated in 1971.
 The Unfinished Obelisk, located in the Northern Quarries, offers valuable insight into how the ancient Egyptians constructed monuments.
 The day ends with an overnight stay at a hotel.

 Day 3 in Abu Simbel

-On Day 3, we will begin with an Early departure and a Breakfast box on our way to visit Abu Simbel.
+On Day 3, we will begin with an Early departure and a Breakfast box on our way to Abu Simbel.
 These two incredible temples, carved out of the Mountain on the west bank of the Nile, were created between 1274 and 1244 B.C.
 The Great Temple was dedicated to Ramses the Second, Ra-Harakhty, Amun Ra and Ptah and featured four Colossal statues.
-The second temple was dedicated to Queen Nefertari and Goddess Hathor.
-Both temples were dismantled stone by stone and rebuilt on higher ground, an impressive feat that makes the preservation of the two temples of Abu Simbel the greatest achievement of the Unesco.
+However, ancient Egyptians dedicated the second temple to Queen Nefertari and Goddess Hathor.
+Both temples were dismantled stone by stone and rebuilt on higher ground, an impressive feat that makes the preservation of the two temples of Abu Simbel the most outstanding achievement of the Unesco.

 After our visit, we will have lunch in Aswan before driving to Hurghada.